MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/set-up-environment.md

 ## Next steps

 > [!NOTE]
-> For more guidance from the Windows Containers product team, see the [Windows Containers](https://github.com/microsoft/Windows-Containers) repository on GitHub.
+> For guidance from the Windows Containers product team, see the [Windows Containers](https://github.com/microsoft/Windows-Containers) repository on GitHub.

 Now that your environment is configured correctly, see how to run a container.